Recycling in the United States: Recycling by material type

+Clothing

+In the United States, a clothing item in good condition can be resold in a used goods or consignment shop.
+Items of lesser quality condition can be in some cases be recycled.
+The Salvation Army recycles clothing unfit for their thrift stores.
+In 2017, The Salvation Army recycled 27 million pounds of material in just 7 months which generated $6.6 million to fund their projects.

 E-waste

 Electronic waste or e-waste describes discarded electrical or electronic devices.
 Used electronics which are destined for reuse, resale, salvage, recycling, or disposal are also considered e-waste.
 Informal processing of e-waste in developing countries can lead to adverse human health effects and environmental pollution.

 Electronic scrap components, such as CPUs, contain potentially harmful components such as lead, cadmium, beryllium, or brominated flame retardants.
 Recycling and disposal of e-waste may involve significant risk to workers and communities in developed countries and great care must be taken to avoid unsafe exposure in recycling operations and leaking of materials such as heavy metals from landfills and incinerator ashes.

 According to the Environmental Protection Agency (EPA), it is important to dispose of electronics via recycling because,"Electronic products are made from valuable resources and materials, including metals, plastics, and glass, all of which require energy to mine and manufacture.
 Donating or recycling consumer electronics conserves our natural resources and avoids air and water pollution, as well as greenhouse gas emissions that are caused by manufacturing virgin materials."
 Consumer recycling options include donating equipment directly to organizations in need, sending devices directly back to their original manufacturers, or getting components to a convenient recycler or refurbisher.

+Home appliances such as air conditioners and refrigerators can also be recycled at a local dump.

+Food

+Americans waste an incredible amount of edible food which also results in additional ecological issues.
+Unlike France or Italy, the United States has not developed or passed legislation to ensure that a supermarket discarding edible food would be a crime.
+However, there is some level of food redistribution that occurs in the United States through non-profits such as The Farmlink Project.